aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-xlsm/_index.md

 ---
 title: C# XLSX to XLSM - XLSX to XLSM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSX to XLSM in C#.
-C# Convert XLSX to XLSM saveformat.
-C# XLSX to XLSM format.
-Save XLSX to XLSM C#.
+Convert XLSX to XLSM quickly and easily with Aspose.Cells.
+C# XLSX to XLSM.
+C# Save XLSX to XLSM.
+Save XLSX as XLSM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSX to XLSM in C#., C# XLSX to XLSM saveformat., XLSX to XLSM C#., C# Convert XLSX to XLSM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSX to XLSM in C#., Save XLSX to XLSM using C#., C# XLSX to XLSM saveformat., XLSX to XLSM Converter., C# Save XLSX as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}